 Not taking your driving licence is an easy oversight, like not signing your passport before you get to the ferry port or the Channel Tunnel!
 Don’t forget your full driving licence when driving in Europe.
 It will be accepted in all countries in the EU and the European Economic Area (EEA).

-Even though Switzerland isn’t in the EU or EEA, you can still use your UK driving licence as long as you are 18 or over.
+Even though Switzerland isn’t in the EU or EEA, you can still use your UK driving licence there as long as you are 18 or over.

 Global Health Insurance Card (GHIC)